areejnasser/PhD-2024/Toward Obsessive-Compulsive Disorder Classification System/Classifiation of OCD/READE.md

+For demo how to use the obsession model downdload 'Use_BioBERT_model_obsession_expert_tested.ipynb' and run from Colab prefereblly (as it require cuda).

 The repository 'Classification of OCD' contain four subrepository.
 The description of each folder is as follows
 ############# BERT########################################
 The BERT repo has two python scripts used to create Obsession and Compulsion model trained based on the BERT pre trained model.